-- The City should create a baseline of existing sustainability practices and identify opportunities to improve those through development of a Sustainability and Climate Plan. - Outreach and education opportunities are critical for residents and business owners to see sustainability initiatives in practice to improve the cultural identification with green initiatives. - A priority shall be to increase facilitating sustainability strategies that will promote green businesses and the green economy.
+- Create a baseline of existing sustainability practices and identify opportunities to improve those through development of a Sustainability and Climate Plan. - Outreach and education opportunities are critical for residents and business owners to see sustainability initiatives in practice to improve the cultural identification with green initiatives. - Increase facilitating sustainability strategies that will promote green businesses and the green economy.

-has The City already been developing recommendations on sustainable practices for quite some time.
-The challenge has been that there is currently no cohesive planning document inventorying the sustainable practices the City already undertakes in terms of sustainability and climate that integrates across the City for The City should utilize the implementation. infrastructure it has already created through the Green Implementation Advancement Board and expand its effort into a framework for implementation.
+The City has already been developing recommendations on sustainable practices for quite some time.
+The challenge has been that there is currently no cohesive planning document inventorying the sustainable practices the City already undertakes in terms of sustainability and climate that integrates across the City for implementation.
+The City should utilize the infrastructure it has already created through the Green Implementation Advancement Board and expand its effort into a framework for implementation.
 By assessing the effectiveness of current work to date, and adding an actual strategy that incorporates the principles of the triple bottom line, the planning process can be equitably implemented and focus on economic, social and environmental factors together